 To learn about prerequisites for the Philosophy program, please click on the appropriate category below:

 “During my time at Brescia in the Philosophy program I was able to think outside of the box which is a reflection of where I am today.
 The program allowed me to think critically and speak freely, be more understanding of people’s perspectives and to look at situations from a different lens.
 All of these have been good traits for me to have as I transitioned from being a student to a working professional.
 I credit my Philosophy degree as one of the reasons I was accepted to my post-graduate program at Western University and has made me more in tune with myself and the world around me.”

-– Lawvin Hadisi ’13 – Legislative Assistant/Issues Manager for the Minister of Early Years and Child Care
+– Lawvin Hadisi ’13 – Legislative Assistant and Issues Manager for the Minister Responsible for Early Years and Child Care

 The full-time faculty members are: